| Recognition

 summer shoes from that store.
 The other orders

 will be put in the account books.
+Vocabulary These

 terms relate to furniture and house furnishings.